CAR T Cell therapy introduction, usage and approvals

 CAR-T-Cell- therapy in China

 Chimeric antigen receptor T-cell therapy, often known as CAR T-cell therapy, is a ground-breaking immunotherapy that has completely changed the way that cancer is treated.
-It gives patients with certain cancers hope that were previously seen as incurable or with few therapeutic alternatives.
+It gives patients with certain cancers hope that was previously seen as incurable or with few therapeutic alternatives.

-The treatment entails using a patient’s own immune cells—more specifically, T cells—and lab-modifying them to improve their capacity to detect and destroy cancer cells.
+The treatment entails using a patient’s own immune cells, more specifically, T cells, and lab-modifying them to improve their capacity to detect and destroy cancer cells.
 To do this, the T cells are given a chimeric antigen receptor (CAR), which gives them the ability to target particular proteins, or antigens, on the surface of cancer cells.

 T cells from the patient are first removed, and they are then genetically modified to express the CAR.
 In the laboratory, these altered cells are multiplied to produce a sizable population of CAR T cells, which are then put back into the patient’s bloodstream.